HHSAPCompSci2020/capstone-project-rss/Responsible Student Simulator/doc/README.txt

 Instructions:
-[Explain how to use the program.
-This needs to be specific:
-Which keyboard keys will do what?
-Where will you need to click?
-Will you have menus that need to be navigated?
-What will they look like?
-Do actions need to be taken in a certain order?]

    When the game is first opened, users will be prompted to input a student name.
 That name will be used for the current save file and carried on throughout the game.
 After, the user will see the main panel with the brain cell count, the student’s stats, and various upgrades.
 The user can click on the upgrade buttons to increase the production of brain cells and also click between “upgrades”, “courses”, and “prestige”.
 The student’s sleep and stress levels will change while the game is running.
 To increase sleep, the user will click on the bed and have to wait 20 seconds while the student is sleeping.
 During that time, no upgrades can be bought and no courses can be taken.
 There will be extra activities that will cost brain cells but will decrease stress.